ElliotY-ML/Hippocampus_Segmentation_MRI/README.md

 Instructions:

 1. Copy Trained segmentation model `model.pth` from Section 2 into folder `/Section 3 Simulate DIMSE/src/inference`.
-2. Set up Orthanc.
-Open a terminal and enter the following:
+2. Set up Orthanc by opening a terminal and enter the following:
 `bash launch_orthanc.sh` or `./launch_orthanc.sh`.
 Don't close this terminal.
 Wait for it to complete, with the last line being something like `W0509 05:38:21.152402 main.cpp:719] Orthanc has started` and/or you can verify that Orthanc is working by running `echoscu 127.0.0.1 4242 -v` in a new terminal.